pnpm/pnpm/packages/pnpm/README.md

 pnpm uses a content-addressable filesystem to store all files from all module directories on a disk.
 When using npm or Yarn, if you have 100 projects using lodash, you will have 100 copies of lodash on disk.
-With pnpm, lodash will be stored in a content-addressable storage, so:
+With pnpm, lodash will be stored in content-addressable storage, so:

 1. If you depend on different versions of lodash, only the files that differ are added to the store.
   If lodash has 100 files, and a new version has a change only in one of those files,